 - Helen Keller lost both her hearing and her sight when she was a baby.

 - Stay out of sight until I tell you to come out.

 - The lights of Las Vegas are quite a sight to see.

-Another function of sight is the verb form, which means "to catch sight of" or "to aim."
+Another function of sight is the verb forms "to sight" or sighted, which mean "to catch sight of" or "to aim."
 For example: